-- 1. Having completed the examination, diagnosis and/or treatment for a referred patient, the specialist, consultant, or other dentist shall communicate the appropriate information to the referring dentist and dentist of record.
-The dentist, upon completion of such care must leave the patient with full choice as to future place of treatment.
+- Having completed the examination, diagnosis and/or treatment for a referred patient, the specialist, consultant, or other dentist shall communicate the appropriate information to the referring dentist and dentist of record.
+The dentist, upon completion of such care, must leave the patient with full choice as to future place of treatment.
 The requirements for patient confidentiality defined in Section 1-B apply. - 2.
-The specialist, consultant, or other dentist shall be obliged, when there is no referring dentist, and upon completion of her/his treatment, to inform the patient if there is a need for further dental care. - 1-F. Auxiliary Personnel.
-Dentists, having the obligation of protecting the patient health, shall assign only those duties which can be legally delegated, as specified in New York statutes and regulations relating to dentistry, dental hygiene and certified dental assisting.
-The dentists shall prescribe and supervise the work of her/his auxiliaries.
+The specialist, consultant, or other dentist shall be obliged, when there is no referring dentist, and upon completion of treatment, to inform the patient if there is a need for further dental care. - 1-F. Auxiliary Personnel.
+Dentists, having the obligation of protecting the patient health, shall assign only those duties which can be legally delegated, as specified in New York statutes and regulations relating to dentistry, dental hygiene and registered dental assisting.
+Dentists shall prescribe and supervise the work of their auxiliaries.

-- 1. It is unethical to refer a patient to a commercial dental laboratory except for the purpose of verifying the shade of patient's teeth. - 2.
-A dentist is responsible for all work performed by auxiliaries in his or her dental office, and is responsible for ensuring that all auxiliaries receive adequate and appropriate training for the functions they carry out. - 3.
-A dentist is responsible for ensuring that the correct degree of supervision, either general supervision or direct personal supervision, is provided by the dentist to all auxiliaries in his or her dental office.
+- Dentists are responsible for all work performed by auxiliaries in their dental offices and are responsible for ensuring that all auxiliaries receive adequate and appropriate training for the functions they carry out. - Dentists are responsible for ensuring that the correct degree of supervision, either general supervision or direct personal supervision, is provided by the dentist to all auxiliaries in the dental office.
 It is unethical to provide supervision only by telephone.

-1-G. Justifiable Criticism.
-Patients are dependent on the expertise of dentists to know their oral health status.
-Therefore, when informing a patient of the status of her/his oral health, the dentist should exercise care that the comments made are truthful, informed and justifiable.
+Justifiable Criticism.
+Patients are dependent on the expertise 1-G. of dentists to know their oral health status.
+Therefore, when informing patients of the status of their oral health, the dentist should exercise care that the comments made are truthful, informed and justifiable.
 This may involve consultation with the previous treating dentist(s), in accordance with applicable law, to determine under what circumstances and conditions the treatment was performed.
 A difference of opinion as to preferred treatment should not be communicated to the patient in a manner which would unjustly imply mistreatment.
 There will necessarily be cases where it will be difficult to determine whether the comments made are justifiable.
 Therefore, this section is phrased to address discretion of dentists and advises against unknowing or unjustifiable disparaging statements against another dentist.
 However, it should be noted that, where comments are made which are not supportable and therefore unjustified, such comments can be the basis for the institution of a disciplinary proceeding against the dentist making such statements.